awsdocs/aws-android-developer-guide/doc_source/getting-started-lambda.rst

              "lambda:invokefunction"
          ],
          "Resource": [
-            "resource-id",
+            ”arn:aws:lambda:us-west-2:012345678901:function:yourFunctionName”,
          ]
       }]
    }

-To set IAM Permissions for AWS Lambda:

-#.
-Navigate to the :console:`IAM Console <iam/home?region=us-east-1#>` and click :guilabel:`Roles`
-   in the left-hand pane.

-#.
-Type your identity pool name into the search box.
-Two roles will be listed: one for
-   unauthenticated users and one for authenticated users.

-#.
-Click the role for unauthenticated users (it will have :code:`unauth` appended to your Identity
-   Pool name).

-#.
-Click the :guilabel:`Create Role Policy` button, select :guilabel:`Custom Policy`, and then
-   click the :guilabel:`Select` button.

-#.
-Enter a name for your policy and paste in the policy document shown above.

-#  Replace the function’s resource value :code `“resource-id”` with the ARN for your function.
-You can
-   view the ARN for your function in the AWS Lambda Console by clicking the function name.
-Once you have pasted the ARN into the function code it will look like this:
-   :code:`”arn:aws:lambda:us-west-2:012345678901:function:invokeFunctionName”`.

-#.
-Click the :guilabel:`Add Statement` button, and then click the :guilabel:`Next Step` button.
-The
-   wizard will show you the configuration that you generated.
+6. Click the :guilabel:`Add Statement` button, and then click the :guilabel:`Next Step` button.
+The wizard will show you the configuration that you generated.

-#.
-Click the :guilabel:`Apply Policy` button.
+7. Click the :guilabel:`Apply Policy` button.

 To learn more about IAM policies, see `IAM documentation
 <http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html>`_.